Kapil-Chihla/unifence-frontend/README.md

-# Frontend for [Unifence]
+# Frontend for Unifence

-This repository contains the frontend code for [Unifence].
-The application is built with [React].
+This repository contains the frontend code for Unifence.
+The application is built with React.

 ## Prerequisites